-Other Information
+Other information

-The directors are responsible for the other information.
-The other information comprises (i) the Chairman's Statement, (ii) the Directors' Report, (iii) the Statement by the Directors on the Financial Statement and Other Information included in the Annual Report, (iv) the Directors' Statement of Compliance with the Code of Principles of Good Corporate Governance, and (v) Other Disclosures in terms of the Listing Rules, but does not include the financial statements and our auditors' report thereon.
+The directors are responsible for the other information which comprises:

+- the Chairman's Statement; - the Directors' Report; - the Statement by the Directors on the Financial Statements and Other Information included in the Annual Report - the Directors' Statement of Compliance with the Code of Principles of Good Corporate Governance; and - the Other Disclosures in terms of the Listing Rules, but does not include the financial statements and our auditors' report thereon.

-Our opinion on the financial statements does not cover the other information and, other than in the case of the Directors' Report and the Directors' Statement of Compliance with the Code of Principles of Good Corporate Governance, we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and, other than in the case of the Directors' Report on which we report separately below in our 'Opinion on the Directors' Report', we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information, and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information that we have obtained prior to the date of this auditors' report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.